OhadHorowitz/github-final-project/README.md

-# github-final-project
+# Simple Interest Calculator

+A calculator that calculates simple interest given the principal amount, annual rate of interest, and time period in years.

+## Input:
+- **p**: Principal amount
+- **t**: Time period in years
+- **r**: Annual rate of interest

+## Output:
+- Simple Interest = p * t * r

+## Usage:
-A Bash script to calculate simple interest with community contribution guidelines
+This script is intended for micro-finance projects to help calculate simple interest on loans or savings.